What Jobs Will We Need in an AI Driven World?

 While introductory IT support and troubleshooting jobs might be lost to automation, a human component will always be necessary to repair and upgrade the various forms of computer AI.
 Both programmers and hardware technicians will be needed to patch and improve the software, as well as to repair and replace parts.
 Sure, computers will be able to fix other machines, but only up to a certain level.
 Humans will be needed for anything beyond routine maintenance and frequently troubleshoot issues.

 A study by Oracle recently found that 78% of brands already implement or are actively planning to implement AI for various customer service roles.
 The rise in the use of automation will also see a rise in demand for humans that will be able to repair and maintain the systems that provide this service.

-Luckily, there are quite a few career fields with room for rapid expansion as AI becomes increasingly prominent.
+Luckily, there are quite a few career fields with room for rapid expansion as AI marketing tools become increasingly prominent.
 AI will definitely change how humans approach and perceive their jobs and careers, but this doesn’t mean we’re dooming ourselves to joblessness.
 Rather, we’re at an important junction where humanity is poised to effectively and efficiently use AI technology to make life better for everyone.